Dolores River: Course

 The Dolores River rises in a meadow called Tin Can Basin, near 12520 ft Hermosa Peak in the San Miguel Mountains, in Dolores County, Colorado.
 The headwaters are located about 5 mi south of Lizard Head Pass in the San Juan National Forest.
 The river flows southwest in a canyon past Rico, receiving the West Dolores River, then flows into McPhee Reservoir near Dolores in Montezuma County.
 Formed by McPhee Dam, the reservoir is about 10 mi long and diverts flows of the upper Dolores River for irrigation.

 Downstream from McPhee Dam, the river re-enters Dolores County and carves the Dolores River Canyon, which stretches north for over 40 mi and averages 1100 ft deep.
 This section of the Dolores River is noted for its exposed sedimentary strata, desert wildlife, and during years of heavy snowmelt for its whitewater.
 Near Egnar the river crosses into San Miguel County and then from there into Montrose County.

 Continuing north, the Dolores cuts across the Paradox Valley which runs in an unusual transverse direction to the river.
 Immediately below Paradox Valley it is joined by the San Miguel River, its main tributary, from the east.
 (Incidentally, the Dolores and San Miguel have their headwaters to either side of Lizard Head Pass.)
 Due to diversions on the main stem, the San Miguel is typically the same size as the Dolores if not larger, providing most of the flow below the confluence in dry years.

 Below the confluence with the San Miguel, the Dolores enters Mesa County, flowing north-northwest past Gateway and then turning west into Utah.
 The last segment of the river, entirely within Grand County, joins the Colorado near the historic Dewey Bridge, about 30 mi above Moab.

+The Hanging Flume is located on the canyon wall near Uravan, Colorado.